DasLab/KaggleOpenVaccine/README.md

 "DegScore-XGBoost": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.

-NB on other historic names for models:
+_NB on other historic names for models_

-The Nullrecurrent model was called "OV" model in some instances and the .h5 model files for the Nullrecurrent model are labeled "ov".
+- The Nullrecurrent model was called "OV" model in some instances and the .h5 model files for the Nullrecurrent model are labeled "ov".

-The DegScore-XGBoost model was called the "BT" model in Eterna analysis.
+- The DegScore-XGBoost model was called the "BT" model in Eterna analysis.